dat320-2020/course-info/exam-process.md

 For example, if you change a function signature to something unexpected, it may break our checks, which could negatively impact your grade.
 Obviously, your code must compile and it must be formatted according to the `gofmt` tool.
 We may provide some tests to help ensure appropriate formatting.

+### Expectations

+We expect that your submitted code compiles, runs and can be checked by our tests.
-If you submit code that does not compile, you will receive the grade F.
+However, if your code does not compile, you can write a solution sketch for an assignment that will be evaluated manually.
+This will result in a 50 % lower grade on that assignment.

-## Plagiarism
+### Plagiarism

 The submitted code of all students will be checked for plagiarism.